By Solicitor Ruby Hamilton

 These appeals provide an opportunity for the public to participate in, and improve, environmental assessment and decision-making.
 For example, the EPA often strengthens its recommended conditions in response to appeals.
 No other reviews of the EP Act (of which there have been many over the years, subject to comprehensive stakeholder input – see examples here, here and here) have suggested removing appeal rights.

-The appeal process is not a drain on DWER or EPA time and resources – it is conducted by the independent Office of the Appeals Convenor and remains within the inister’s remit.
+The appeal process is not a drain on DWER or EPA time and resources – it is conducted by the independent Office of the Appeals Convenor and remains within the minister’s remit.
 A previous review confirmed that removing appeal rights would not have practical effects in reducing assessment times (see here, note Finding 20).

 Legal changes to remove public appeal rights are unnecessary and counter-productive, and any concerns with appeal processes can be handled through simpler and less radical measures.
 For example, the Appeals Convenor has an existing statutory power to draw up administrative procedures for handling appeals.
 We would encourage the exercise of this power, after appropriate consultation with stakeholders.